johanbook/docs/docs/devops/telemetry.md

 ## Practices

-Apps should log to stdout and stderr and let orchestration layer handle these logs.
+Apps should log to STDOUT and STDERR and let orchestration layer handle these logs.
 Preferably in JSON or Syslog.